newtown-ct/portal-mapas/README.md

 ## Usage

 1. Open the portal in a browser.
-2. Navigate the grid to:
+2. Navigate the 2x3 grid (single column on small screens):
-   - Submit a **Public Works Service Request** via the external link.
+   - **Public Works Service Request**: Submit requests via the external link.
-   - Explore **GIS Town Maps** on WestCOG’s MapGeo.
-   - Download PDFs from the **Town Map Gallery** (click to toggle, then click "Download").
-   - Access external **GIS Data Downloads**.
-   - View **Staff Contact** details (click to toggle).
+   - **New GIS Town Maps**: Explore interactive GIS maps; counter increments on click.
+   - **Town Map Gallery**: Toggle to download PDF maps (Open Space, Street Index, Zip Codes, Zoning).
+   - **Download Others GIS Sources**: Toggle to access external GIS data; counter increments on toggle.
+   - **Staff Contact**: Toggle to view contact details for Technology and GIS Dept. and Assessor’s Office.
+   - **Legacy GIS Website**: Access the old interface; counter increments on click.
-3. Use the toggle functionality: clicking an open section closes it, and only one section is open at a time.
+3. **Toggle Functionality**: Click a section to open it, click again to close, or open another section to switch (only one section open at a time).
+4. **Access Counters**: Visible inside "New GIS Town Maps," "Download Others GIS Sources," and "Legacy GIS Website" boxes after clicking, showing access counts.
+5. **PDF Downloads**: Available in "Town Map Gallery" with file sizes and revision dates.

 ## Contributing